Skip to main content

 Final Instance Variable

-• A separate copy of the instance variable will be created for every object.
+• A separate copy of an instance variable exists for every object.

 }